NateyJayBee/fanuctpp/README.md

 ## Release Notes

+CodeFanuc release 1.1.0
+- Added arrow buttons in name webview for navigation
+- Changed cursor movement on line deletion
+- Added more Karel syntax
+- Fixed line-continuations not having semicolon

-Fanuctpp release 1.0.0
+CodeFanuc release 1.0.0
 - Repurposed existing syntax for (.DT) and (.CF) files
 - Created name webview and command to open it
 - Minor syntax additions to (.LS) files
 - New icon and name

-Fanuctpp release 0.0.2
+CodeFanuc release 0.0.2
 - Created themed syntax for (.KL) files
 - Minor bugfixes

-Fanuctpp release 0.0.1
+CodeFanuc release 0.0.1
 - Created label webview and command to open it
 - Created ctrl+click definition to open filename if it's in the same directory as current file

-Fanuctpp pre-release 0.0.1
+CodeFanuc pre-release 0.0.1
 - Created extension with themed syntax for (.LS) files
 - Created first version of event handling for document changes